Administrative Burden Baseline: 2017

 The Administrative Burden Baseline provides Canadians with a clear metric on the total number of requirements in federal regulations and associated forms that impose administrative burden on business.
 This baseline contributes to the openness and transparency of the federal regulatory system.

 For 2014 and 2015, the Administrative Burden Baseline count for the Controlled Goods Regulations was 388.
-This figure was adjusted for 2016 to account for a form that was omitted from the initial baseline counting exercise.
-The form has 96 data fields, changing the baseline count from 388 to 484.
+This figure was adjusted to account for a form that was omitted from the initial baseline counting exercise.
+The form has 96 data fields, changing the initial baseline count from 388 to 484.

 Access count from previous years

 Public Services and Procurement Canada, Departmental Oversight Branch